huertanix/loldialer/README.markdown

 Install
 -------
 You must have Ruby 1.8.7 or above installed on a working web server, and also gems and the twiliolib* gem.
-You must also provide the sound clips in the clips directory.
+You must also provide the sound clips in the lulz directory.

+Arduino 1.0+ compatible.
+Plz2upgrade if you're using older stuff.

-Configure your MAC, IP, and Gateway address in loldialer.pde to match your own ethernet shield and network configuration.
+Configure your MAC address in loldialer.ino to match your own ethernet shield/board.

 Hardware required and links to purchase said hardware can be found on the HeatSync Labs wiki: http://wiki.heatsynclabs.org/wiki/Loldialer

 Voice APIs supported include Twilio and Tropo.
-You can choose which one to use in loldialer.pde.
+You can choose which one to use in loldialer.ino.
 Internet-accessible TwiML files (or using twiml.cgi when if someone gets it to work) are required for Twilio use.
 The tropo_handler.rb script is required for Tropo use and must be internet-accessible or set up as a hosted file in your Tropo dashboard.

 \* Only required if using Twilio.